Instagram/LibCST/README.rst

 .. intro-start

-LibCST parses Python 3.6 or Python 3.7 source code as a CST tree that keeps all formatting details (comments, whitespaces, parentheses, etc).
+LibCST parses Python 3.7 source code as a CST tree that keeps all formatting details (comments, whitespaces, parentheses, etc).
 It's useful for building automated refactoring (codemod) applications and linters.

 .. intro-end